Malware and Phishing Prevention

 Submit any question, concern, or comment to the Information Security team for assistance with safeguarding your Northeastern experience.

-For urgent matters, contact the IT Service Desk via live chat, at 617.373.HELP[x4357], or help@northeastern.edu.
+For urgent matters, contact the IT Service Desk via live chatat 617.373.HELP[x4357], or help@northeastern.edu.